-Real estate software expert and Lucernex President, Joe Valeri (see Joe’s management summary here), discusses ASP, SaaS and Cloud Computing for Store Lifecycle Management (SLM) and IWMS solutions.
+Real Estate Technology expert and Lucernex President, Joe Valeri (see Joe’s management summary here), discusses ASP, SaaS and Cloud Computing for real estate solutions.

 Since this is not an article on the differences between ASP, SaaS and Cloud Computing in general, I will summarize very briefly below and refer the reader to Demystifying SaaS vs Cloud for a more complete discussion.
 In truth there are hundreds of these articles and even they don’t all agree.